JasonVanRaamsdonk/Cloud-Docker/README-lab11.md

 - Visit the visualisation service at port 8080 to see all nodes and containers in the swarm.

-- insert image of swarm horzy
+- insert image of swarm horz